Sales Have Ended

 Juliet Harris: Director of Together, the Scottish Alliance for Children's Rights.

 Professor Elaine Sutherland: Professor of Child and Family Law at the Law School, University of Stirling and Distinguished Professor of Law at Lewis & Clark Law School, Portland, Oregon, USA.
-She has lectured on child and family law around the world and, in addition to her work in the Scottish and US domestic contexts, has long pursued her interest in the comparative dimensions of child and family law.
+She has lectured on child and family law around the world.

 Who should attend ‘The UNCRC in Law’